stjude/RNAIndel/README.md

 #### Resouce usage
 Using tumor RNA-Seq samples([SJC-DS-1003](https://platform.stjude.cloud/data/cohorts#), n=77),
-the run time (wall) and the max memory usage was benchmarked for ensemble calling with 8 cores (i.e., -p 8) on a server with 32-core AMD EPYC 7542 CPU @2.90 GHz.
+the time and memory consumption was benchmarked for ensemble calling with 8 cores (i.e., -p 8) on a server with 32-core AMD EPYC 7542 CPU @2.90 GHz.

 |       | Run time (wall) | Max memory |